 In addition to his years as a musician, Watt has written two compelling memoirs.

-1996 saw his first, Patient - the True Story of a Rare Illness published to wide acclaim by Viking/Penguin in the UK (a Sunday Times Book of the Year for William Boyd; Shortlisted for the Esquire Non-Fiction Award 1996) and by Grove Atlantic Press in the US (a New York Times Notable Book of The Year.)
-The book details his extraordinary life-and-death battle in 1992 with a rare and almost-career-ending auto-immune disease Churg-Strauss Syndrome during which he was dramatically hospitalised for nine weeks and endured several life-saving operations, losing 80% of his small intestine.
+1996 saw his first, Patient - the True Story of a Rare Illness published by Viking/Penguin in the UK (a Sunday Times Book of the Year for William Boyd; Shortlisted for the Esquire Non-Fiction Award 1996) and by Grove Atlantic Press in the US (a New York Times Notable Book of The Year.)
+The book details his life-and-death battle in 1992 with a rare auto-immune disease Churg-Strauss Syndrome during which he was dramatically hospitalised for nine weeks and endured several life-saving operations.
 The book has since been translated into Spanish, Swedish and Italian, and was republished in a new edition by Bloomsbury in 2014.

 2014 saw the publication of his second memoir, Romany and Tom (Bloomsbury).
 Both a personal journey and a fearless portrait of his parents, it was nominated for the Samuel Johnson Non-Fiction Prize 2014, and featured in the Guardian’s Best Biographies and Memoirs 2014, and the Guardian's Readers’ Books of the Year 2014.